Terra-Flux/PolyRL/MINIMUM.md

 # Minimum Setup

 Step-by-step guide to validate basic funtionality of FluidRL.
-> NOTE: this is just a minimum toy example, its performance won't reflect the real performance of FluidRL.
+> NOTE: this is just a minimum toy example, its performance doesn't reflect the real performance of FluidRL.

 ### Clone repo